 I’ll share the pros and cons of the New Balance Beacon running shoe in this review.
 And you can see all my running shoes in this post!

 New Balance Beacon Running Shoes

 If you know the type of shoe you like, with the support type, drop, weight, etc. here are the specs to help you evaluate if they line up with your preferences.
-If you don’t know much about that stuff (or you just want to know more), get on the waitlist for my running course.
+If you don’t know much about that stuff (or you just want to know more), join my running course.
 There’s a full lesson all about shoes and what these different things means!

 - Support type: Neutral

 - Sizing: runs true to size (I bought my usual running shoe size, which is one full size up from my regular shoe size)